MennaMagdie/ML-Session02/Session05/session5.md

 ---

+### • Linear Transformation
+A linear transformation is a way of changing the space your data lives in, like rotating, stretching, or projecting it, using linear operations.

+This transformation is done using matrix multiplication, we multiply our centered data matrix by the matrix of eigenvectors.
+That gives us the new coordinates (principal components) of the data.

+---

 ### • Eigenvalue Decomposition
 A method of breaking down a square matrix into its eigenvalues and eigenvectors.
 For a square matrix \( A \):